marymungoandmidge/virgin-bitter/README.md

 # virgin-bitter
-First repository - following the hello world introduction
+First repository - following the hello world introduction although i meant to call it virgin-gitter